-The director of the Emergency Health and Epidemiology Department of the Federal Ministry of Health, Dr Babiker El Magboul, said that on Monday seven suspected cases were examined and the results were negative.
+The director of the Health Emergency and Epidemiology Department of the Federal Ministry of Health, Dr Babikir El Magboul, said that on Monday seven suspected cases were examined and the results were negative.

 He affirmed the continuous monitoring of all suspected cases, including the patient at the Royal Care International Hospital, until their safety can be confirmed.

-Following Monday’s declaration, member and spokesman of the Sovereign Council, Mohamed El Faki, announced in a press statement that a higher committee was formed to adopt all the measures that prevent the disease from entering the country and to mobilise all health, security and logistical capabilities that assist to perform its duties.
+Following Monday’s declaration, spokesman for the Sovereign Council, Mohamed El Faki, announced in a press statement that the High Committee for Health Emergencies was formed to adopt all the measures that prevent the disease from entering the country and to mobilise all health, security and logistical capabilities that assist to perform its duties.

 He said that the committee has issued a decision to close all airports, ports, and land crossings, with the exception of trips that carry aid and technical and humanitarian support, and scheduled air cargo flights.
 He stressed that the committee has adopted all necessary measures to receive citizens stranded at land crossings, and to prepare places for them to spend the quarantine period.

-El Faki stated that the committee affirmed that these measures are precautionary, and aimed to prevent infection and spread of the disease.
+El Faki stated that the High Committee for Health Emergencies affirmed that these measures are precautionary, and aimed to prevent infection and spread of the disease.
 He indicated that the committee calls on all citizens to cooperate with health and security teams, and not to hinder their effort to contain any cases, which is meant to block the disease it in order to preserve the good health situation in the country.

 He stressed the importance of cooperation with the health cadres and to ease arrival of the security men to suspected cases.
 He pointed out that the state selected areas for quarantining on the basis of accurate estimates and after consulting medical and health staff.

-The spokesperson asserted that the committee will be in a permanent session and will receive three reports in every day on the health situation in the country.
+The spokesman asserted that the committee will be in a permanent session and will receive three reports in every day on the health situation in the country.

-Federal Health Minister Akram El Tom said in a press statement after the meeting that Sudan has taken measures similar to measures being taken by numerous other countries.
-He stressed that the government will make use of existing experiments to combat the epidemic and to prevent infection of Sudanese citizens within and outside the country.
+Federal Health Minister Akram El Tom said in a press statement after the meeting that Sudan has taken measures similar to measures being taken by other countries.
+He stressed that the government will combat the epidemic with all means.

 As reported by Radio Dabanga yesterday, about 3,000 Sudanese nationals are being detained at the Ashkeet and Argeen border crossings to Egypt near the High Dam port, Northern state.
 The Egyptian authorities claim their visas are false.